Focusing Terawatt-Scale Lasers Using Holographic Gaseous Lenses: Results

 To check the stability and reproducibility of the gas lenses, we measured diffraction efficiency for five minutes at 10 Hz (3000 shots) in the high-fluence collimating configuration shown in Fig.~\ref{fig:ExperimentalDemonstration}.
 Here, diffraction efficiency was calculated as the ratio of single-shot diffracted energy to the average incident energy.
 Figure~\ref{fig:Stability}(a) shows that the diffraction efficiency was 52$\pm$1.8\% (3.5\% relative standard deviation) with random shot-to-shot fluctuations but no long-term trend.
 The total energy in both write beams was 7.8$\pm$0.8~mJ (10\%) and the incident read-beam energy was 210.9$\pm$4.4~mJ (2.1\%).
 Diffraction efficiency was observed to be more stable than the write-beam energy.
 This can be explained by noting that when Eq.~\ref{eq:Thickness} is satisfied, we are near a local maximum of Eq.~\ref{eq:DiffractionEfficiency}, and small changes in diffraction efficiency ($\delta\eta$) depend on the square of small changes in the refractive index modulation ($\delta n_1$), i.e.~$\delta\eta \sim -\left(\pi L / \lambda \cos\theta_B\right)^2\left(\delta n_1\right)^2$.
 A gas lens operating near peak efficiency can therefore be relatively robust to small write-laser or gas-flow fluctuations.

 We characterized the beam size and pointing stability by imaging the incident and diffracted read beams in the focusing configuration shown in Fig.~\ref{fig:AdjustableLens}(c) for ten minutes.
 As shown in Fig.~\ref{fig:Stability}(b), the diffracted beam waist is stable to within 0.8\% and 2.1\% in its two principal axes.
 Figures~\ref{fig:Stability}(c) and \ref{fig:Stability}(d) show the single-shot variation in transverse beam position of the incident and diffracted beams, both measured at the $z$-position of the diffracted focal spot.
-The angular bandwidth of the lens is smaller in the horizontal direction, which may explain the selective stabilization of horizontal beam pointing.
+The selective stabilization of horizontal beam pointing is associated with the smaller angular bandwidth of the lens in the horizontal direction.